Georgia Travel Guide: Wine Valleys, Mountains & Timeless Cities

 Travel here means drinking wine from clay pots, dancing at mountain feasts, climbing to hilltop churches, and exploring cave cities that once held entire kingdoms.
 Despite its long history, Georgia feels alive and open — a destination for slow mornings, wild roads, and heartfelt toasts.

-Start planning your journey with our complete Georgia Travel Guide — featuring region-by-region breakdowns, food and wine experiences, transport, costs, and the best things to do across this culturally rich, naturally diverse nation.
+Start planning your journey with our complete Georgia Tour Guide — featuring region-by-region breakdowns, food and wine experiences, transport, costs, and the best things to do across this culturally rich, naturally diverse nation.

 Density: ~53 people/km²